exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/appendix-1a.md

 Upon using this command, one or more links will be output.
 Simply copy this link onto a browser to open the Theory Simulator.
 The first thing to do after it's opened is to open the settings menu (cog icon), then tick on the option 'Show unofficial CTs'.
 This will allow us to simulate unofficial custom theories, including our theory, after we have implemented it.

-# All stuff below is by Mathis

-# Adding a CT to the sim
+# Implementing a theory

-## Prerequisties

-To code with the sim, you need to use `npm`.

-The sim is written in TypeScript.
+All contents below are work in progress.

-## Introduction to the number system used by the sim
+### Introduction to the number system used by the sim

 In the sim, there is no `BigNumber` class.
 Instead, to represent large numbers such as `1e800`, we work with log values.
 For example, `1e800` will be represented as `800`, and `2e25` will be represented as `log10(2e25) = 25 + log10(2)`. `1` is represented as `0`.